-- Communicating and working with support coordinators and other support team members to achieve the recipient's personal outcomes; - Ensuring the provider plan of care documents are updated as changes occur, including the recipient's emergency contact information and list of medications; - Informing the support coordinator by telephone or e-mail as soon as the agency recognizes that any goals, objectives or timelines in the POC will not meet the recipient's needs, but not later than 10 days prior to the expiration of any timelines in the service plan that cannot be met; - An update to the provider documents should only occur as a result of a documented meeting with the recipient or authorized representative where the reason for change is indicated and all parties sign the meeting attendance record; - Ensuring the provider agency support team member(s) sign and date any revisions to the service plan indicating agreement with the changes to the goals, objectives or time lines; - Providing the support coordination agency or LDH representatives with requested written documentation including, but not limited to: - Completed, signed and dated service plan;, - Service logs, progress notes, and progress summaries; - Direct service worker attendance and payroll records; - Written grievance or complaint filed by recipient/family; - Critical or other incident reports involving the recipient; and - Entrance and exit interview documentation.

-- Explaining to the recipient/family in his/her native language the recipient rights and responsibilities within the agency; and - Assuring that recipients are free to make a choice of providers without undue influence.
+- Communicating and working with support coordinators and other support team members to achieve the recipient's personal outcomes, - Ensuring the recipient's emergency contact information and list of medications are kept current, - Informing the support coordinator by telephone or e-mail as soon as the agency recognizes that any goals, objectives or timelines in the Plan of Care will not meet the recipient's needs, but not later than 10 days prior to the expiration of any timelines in the service plan that cannot be met, - Ensuring the provider agency support team member(s) sign and date any revisions to the service plan indicating agreement with the changes to the goals, objectives or time lines, - Providing the support coordination agency or DHH representatives with requested written documentation including, but not limited to: - Completed, signed and dated service plan, - Service logs, progress notes, and progress summaries, - Direct service worker attendance and payroll records, - Written grievance or complaint filed by recipient/family, - Critical or other incident reports involving the recipient, and - Entrance and exit interview documentation. - Explaining to the recipient/family in his/her native language the recipient rights and responsibilities within the agency, and - Assuring that recipients are free to make a choice of providers without undue influence.